altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 ~And the book~
 ~The image of that symbol flashed in her memory~
 ~An undulating pattern that rotated in on itself~
-~It left an afterimage of itself in her mind's eye~
+~It burned an afterimage of itself in her mind's eye~ }
-}
 {
 ~That pattern had been a language - one she could almost understand~